-Erica Claussen- From Sioux Falls, SD, Erica joined NET because she enjoys working with youth.
+Erin Claussen- From Sioux Falls, SD, Erin joined NET because she enjoys working with youth.
 In high school, she was involved in soccer, volleyball, choir, theater, and playing the saxophone.
 Since arriving at Providence, she has been morst surprised by the rigorous curriculum.

 Cristian Aguinaga– Cristian joins us from down south in Ennis, Texas.
 In high school, he was involved in cross country, track, soccer, football, ultimate frisbee, baseball, and tennis, as well as National Honor Society and band.
 Cristian looks forward to building relationships with students and participating in student activities.

 Brian Smith- Brian comes to PA from Fort Wayne, Indiana.
 In high school, he participated in a variety of extracurriculars such as chess club, gymnastics, 4-H, and Students Against Destructive Decisions (SADD).
 He hopes to help students them grow in their faith.
 What he found most surprising about Providence was the sarcophagus that used to contain a mummy outside our chapel.